goreleaser/goreleaser/www/docs/customization/docker.md

     # GOARM of the built binaries/packages that should be used.
     goarm: ''

+    # GOAMD64 of the built binaries/packages that should be used.
+    goamd64: 'v2'

     # IDs to filter the binaries/packages.
     ids:
     - mybuild